jambox/grunt-wordpress-deploy/README.md

 This plugin leverages Grunt.js to push and pull a Wordpress instance into predefined locations.
 Here's are some of the features:

-* Multiple environments support: you can define different environments such as `development`, `staging`, `production` and so on, with different access credentials, paths and domains.
+* Multiple environments support: you can define different environments such as `development`, `staging`, `prod` and so on, with different access credentials, paths and domains.
 * Adapt the Wordpress database to the destination domain: It replaces all the instances of the source environment domain with the destination environment domain, even into serialized data.
 * Push and pull files with rsync.
 * Completely based on Javascript, requires only a few common system tools to perform the tasks (`mysql`, `mysqldump`, `ssh`).